Dynamics 365 for Supply Chain Management 2019 Release Wave 2 features.

-These updates will be available to all customers using Dynamics 365 for Finance and Operations as partof a continuous update model referred to as the One Version Update program.
-Like Excel and Word, there will no longer be revisions so substantial that they require a change in product name.
-Instead, the product will remain updated through twice per year waves of feature enhancements and upgrades.
+The updates will be available to all customers using Dynamics 365 for Finance and Operations as part of the continuous update model referred to as the One Version Update program for Microsoft ERP and CRM.
+As for Microsoft Excel and Word, there will no longer be revisions so substantial that they require a change in product name.
+Instead, the Dynamics 365 Supply Chain Management and other Dynamics 365 apps will remain updated using monthly updates and through twice per year bigger waves of feature enhancements and upgrades.

 Dynamics 365 for Finance and Operations is built to add demonstrable value to your business.
 By unifying people, product and customers through digital feedback loops that are enabled by technologies it is deploying, Microsoft and its partners are helping organizations accelerate their digital transformation path.
 Applications like Dynamics 365 for Finance and Operations, Power BI, PowerApps, and the Common Data Service are giving businesses the ability to find, communicate, and execute initiatives that give them competitive advantage in the marketplace.

-With 2019 Release Wave 2, users will be able to begin to take advantage of Artifical Intelligence through embedded PowerApps, and through connections to the broader ecosystem of business applications can make better decisions, streamline their supply chain, and more effectively innovate.
+With 2019 Release Wave 2 of Microsoft ERP apps, users will be able to begin to take advantage of Artifical Intelligence through embedded PowerApps, and through connections to the broader ecosystem of business applications can make better decisions, streamline their supply chain, and more effectively innovate.

 In this post, we’ll be covering seven new features in Dynamics 365 for Supply Chain Management and the Power Platform that will be released as part of 2019 Release Wave 2.
 Some themes that will be discussed: